 Types of Awards.
 The following types of awards may be granted under the 2016 Incentive Compensation Plan.
 All of the awards described below are subject to the conditions, limitations, restrictions, vesting and forfeiture provisions determined by the Compensation Committee, in its sole discretion, subject to such limitations as are provided in the 2016 Incentive Compensation Plan.
-The number of shares subject to any award is also determined by the Compensation Committee, in its discretion.
-At the discretion of the Compensation Committee, awards may be made subject to or may vest on an accelerated basis upon the achievement of performance criteria, which may be established on a Company-wide basis or with respect to one or more business units or divisions or subsidiaries and may be based upon the attainment of criteria as may be determined by the Committee and set forth in the participant's Award Agreement.
+The number of shares subject to any award is also determined by the Compensation Committee, in its discretion of the Compensation Committee, awards may be made subject to or may vest on an accelerated basis upon the achievement of performance criteria, which may be established on a Company-wide basis or with respect to one or more business units or divisions or subsidiaries and may be based upon the attainment of criteria as may be determined by the Committee and set forth in the participant's Award Agreement.
 Awards which vest in less than six (6) months from the date of grant may be made to employees who are exempt from the overtime pay provisions of the Federal Fair Labor Standards Act.

 Qualifying Performance Award.
-The Committee may, in its sole discretion, grant a Qualifying Performance Award to any Section 162(m) Participant, which shall be subject to the terms and conditions established by the Committee in connection with the award and specified in the applicable award document, but in all events subject to the attainment of Section 162(m) Performance

-Goals as may be specified by the Committee, in accordance with the 2016 Incentive Compensation Plan.
-The material terms of the Performance Goals (applicable to 2016-2020) are discussed below in Proposal Three, and submitted to shareholders for their review and approval.
+The Committee may, in its sole discretion, grant a Qualifying Performance Award to any Section 162(m) Participant, which shall be subject to the terms and conditions established by the Committee in connection with the award and specified in the applicable award document, but in all events subject to the attainment of Section 162(m) Performance Goals as may be specified by the Committee, in accordance with the 2016 Incentive Compensation Plan.
+The material terms of the Performance Goals (applicable to 2016-2020) are discussed below.
 Awards to Section 162(m) Participants need not be structured as Qualifying Performance Awards.